dotmpe/angular-socket-io-seed/ReadMe.rst

   - Added underscore utils at backend.
   - Removed cached bower_components from GIT, added bootstrap CSS/JS at frontend using bower.
+  - Need to figure out how to do passport with angular, and what socket.io+angular does exacatly.

   f_coffee
     - Started feature branch  for coffeescript.